ColorInCodeMe/ColorInCodeMe/README.md

-- 👋 Hi, I’m @ColorInCodeMe
+👋 Hi, I’m @ColorInCodeMe
-- This is my new github :)
-- 👀 I’m interested in ...
+We do web dev for all sorts of businesses, and assist on many projects - just reach out!
+💞️ This page will hold future projects and a few code samples.
+Not all contributions are public or tied to this account.
-- typescript, scss, html, python, mySQL, php, react, ES6
+Langs we love: javascript, typescript, scss, html, python, mySQL, php 🌱We are currently learning: ai and machine learning
-- 🌱 I’m currently learning ...
-- ai and machine learning
-- 💞️ I’m looking to collaborate on ...
-- multiple projects
-- 📫 How to reach me ...
-- colorincode.me coming soon
+📫 colorincode.me

 <!---
 ColorInCodeMe/ColorInCodeMe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.